Anteloper/MovieScheduler/README.md

-I solved this problem recursively, using the following rules.<br \>
+The algorithm I used to calculate a schedule was:

 1. Check the maximum number of showtimes possible by starting at the latest possible time to the close<br \>
-2. Compute the amount of minutes of "slack" exist in the shedule that shows the maximum shows<br \>
+2. Compute the amount of minutes of "slack" exist in this maximum-shwtime schedule<br \><br \>

+From here, solved this problem recursively, using the following rules.<br \>
-For each show in the maximum-showtime schedule, do the following:<br \>
+For each show in the maximum-showtime schedule, do the following:<br \><br \>

  3. Move the last showtime to the earliest easy-to-read time <br \>
  4. If this change is smaller than the remainng amount of slack, make the change and update the remaining slack <br \>